dio-gh/rpcs3-bg-updater/README.md

 ## Requirements

-This script depends on both 7-Zip and Python being installed, as well as the `requests` Python library.
+This script depends on both 7-Zip and Python being installed, along with the `requests` Python library.

-For installing 7-zip on your system, see [here.](https://www.7-zip.org/download.html)
+For installing 7-Zip on your system, see [here.](https://www.7-zip.org/download.html)

 For installing Python on your system, see [here.](https://www.python.org/downloads/)